joagre/ratatoskr/ideas/r.md

 ```

 Note how the module names must be specified in the call to  the call
-to `foreach` and `writeln`, i.e. nothing is by design automatically
+to `foreach` and `writeln`, i.e. nothing is automatically imported
-imported into the module namespace.
+into the module namespace.

 It is possible to import enumerations, interfaces, structs and
 functions into a module namespace: